 Q: What fundraising opportunities will my Scout have annually?

-A: Troop 50 typically conducts only two to three main fundraisers per year: a pickle sale (Sept.), a wreath sale (Nov.), and our annual Pancake Breakfast (Dec.).
-Through a combination of these activities each Scout is expected to sell enough merchandise to reach his fair share target.
+A: Troop 50 typically conducts our annual Pancake Breakfast (Dec.).
+Each Scout is expected to sell enough merchandise to reach his fair share target.

 Typically most Scouts participate in the fundraisers and with a reasonable amount of effort can cover their fair share.
 In the event a Scout chooses not to participate in the fundraising opportunities or does not cover his full fair share, we request the family issue a check for all or remaining balance of the fair share fee.
 Checks should be made payable to "Boy Scout Troop 50" and turned in at the beginning of December.